voceconnect/wp-dependencies/README.md

 ##### Register the Dependencies and WP Dependencies Package

-Add a reference to wp-composition to your theme's or plugin's composer.json along with any other plugins that need to be active.
+Add a reference to wp-dependencies to your theme's or plugin's composer.json along with any other plugins that need to be active.

 ```